asift91/Manual_Migration/option1.md

         - Ubuntu OS defaulted to 16.04
         - A virtual machine is a computer file, typically called an image, which behaves like an actual compute [Click here](https://azure.microsoft.com/en-in/overview/what-is-a-virtual-machine/)
     - VM extension:
-        - Extension can be small applications that provide post-deployment configuration and automation tasks on Azure VMs.[Click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
+        - Extension can be small applications that provide post-deployment configuration and automation tasks on Azure VMs.
+[Click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
         - VM extension will executes a shell script file which installs Moodle on the Virtual Machine and captures the log files.
         - Log files stderr and stdout are created at the /var/lib/waagent/custom-script/download/0/
         - User can view the log files as a root user.